DoviniJ/GxEprsDummy/README.md

 * FID
 * IID
 * standardized covariate
-* square of the standardized covariate
+* square of the standardized covariate  (Note: Although squared covariate term is not involved when analyzing quantitative traits, this file can/may be used as the covariate file when modulating with a binary outcome.
+In that event, this column is required to address model misspecification, if present.
+See reference for details.)
 * 14 confounders of the discovery sample

 ```